-1 15A NCAC 07J .0207 is readopted as published in 34:09 NCR 762 as follows: 2 3 15A NCAC 07J .0207 AGENCY REVIEW/COMMENTS: MAJOR DEVELOPMENT/DREDGE AND 4 FILL 5 (a) In order to determine the impact of the proposed project, the Department shall prepare a field report on each major 6 development and/or dredge and fill permit application accepted for processing.
-Such report shall be prepared after an 7 on-site investigation is made, preferably in the presence of the applicant or his agent.
-The report will shall include 8 such topics as project location, environmental setting, project description and probable environmental impact but will 9 not include recommendations of the office.
-10 (b) The Department will shall circulate major development permit applications to the several state State review 11 agencies having expertise in the criteria enumerated in G.S.
+15A NCAC 07J .0207 is readopted as published in 34:09 NCR 762 as follows:

+15A NCAC 07J .0207 AGENCY REVIEW/COMMENTS: MAJOR DEVELOPMENT/DREDGE AND FILL

+- 5 (a) In order to determine the impact of the proposed project, the Department shall prepare a field report on each major - 6 development and/or dredge and fill permit application accepted for processing.
+Such report shall be prepared after an - 7 on-site investigation is made, preferably in the presence of the applicant or his agent.
+The report will shall include - 8 such topics as project location, environmental setting, project description and probable environmental impact but will - 9 not include recommendations of the office. - 10 (b) The Department will shall circulate major development permit applications to the several state State review - agencies having expertise in the criteria enumerated in G.S.
+113A-120. - 12 (c) The Department will shall circulate dredge and fill permit applications to the several state review agencies having - expertise in those matters enumerated in G.S.
+113-229(e) (1) (5). - 14 (d) Each reviewing agency may make an independent analysis of the application and submit recommendations and - comments to the Department.
+Such recommendations and comments will shall be considered by the Department in - taking action on a permit application. - 17 (e) Each reviewing agency may request additional information (including Stormwater Management Plans) from the - applicant through the Division of Coastal Management if such information is deemed necessary for a thorough and - complete review of the application based on the criteria for granting or denying permits set for in G.S.
 113A-120.
-12 (c) The Department will shall circulate dredge and fill permit applications to the several state review agencies having 13 expertise in those matters enumerated in G.S.
-113-229(e) (1) - (5).
-14 (d) Each reviewing agency may make an independent analysis of the application and submit recommendations and 15 comments to the Department.
-Such recommendations and comments will shall be considered by the Department in 16 taking action on a permit application.
-17 (e) Each reviewing agency may request additional information (including Stormwater Management Plans) from the 18 applicant through the Division of Coastal Management if such information is deemed necessary for a thorough and 19 complete review of the application.
-The applicant will shall be notified of the requirement for additional information 20 and permit processing will be suspended according to 15A NCAC 7J .0204(d).
-21 (f) The Division of Coastal Management is one of the state agencies that comments on dredge and fill project 22 applications.
-In its role as a commenting agency the Division will use criteria in 15A NCAC 7H and local land 23 use plans to assess whether to recommend permit issuance, permit issuance with conditions, or permit denial.
-Other commenting state State agencies will shall make assessments, in accordance with Paragraph (c) of this Rule.
+The - 20 applicant will shall be notified of the requirement for additional information and permit processing will be suspended - 21 according to 15A NCAC 7J .0204(d). - 22 (f) The Division of Coastal Management is one of the state State agencies that comments on dredge and fill project - applications.
+In its role as a commenting agency the Division will shall use criteria in 15A NCAC 7H and local land - use plans to assess whether to recommend permit issuance, permit issuance with conditions, or permit denial.
+Other - 25 commenting state State agencies will shall make assessments, in accordance with Paragraph (c) of this Rule.

-25

-26 History Note: Authority G.S.
-113-229; 113A-124(a)(1); 113A-127;

-27 Eff.
-March 15, 1978;

-28 Amended Eff.
-July 1, 1989; October 1, 1988; September 1, 1985; November 1, 1984;

-29 Readopted Eff.
-January 1, 2023.
+- 27 History Note: Authority G.S.
+113-229; 113A-124(a)(1); 113A-127; - Eff.
+March 15, 1978; - 29 Amended Eff.
+July 1, 1989; October 1, 1988; September 1, 1985; November 1, 1984; - 30 Readopted Eff.
+February 1, 2023.